3dvconf/3dvconf.github.io/2027/author-instructions.md

 Complete paper submission by August 28, 2026 23:59 Anywhere on Earth (AoE).
 To begin the submission process, go to the [OpenReview 3DV 2027 submission page](https://openreview.net/group?id=3DV/2027/Conference), make sure you are logged in, click on the "3DV Conference Submission" button, and then follow the instructions on the form that will appear.

+**Step 6**
+Double-check your OpenReview profile to ensure your profile ("Personal Links", "Education & Career History", "Advisors, Relations & Conflicts", "Publications") are all up-to-date.
+Please also add personal links (e.g. homepage, DBLP, Google Scholar, Semantic Scholar) to "Personal Links".

+Make sure that your OpenReview profile is updated by September 9th, 2026 23:59 Anywhere on Earth (AoE).